nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-p`,`--phone`  | :asterisk: | Phone of person (e.g. 98765432)         |
 | `-t`,`--tags`   | :asterisk: | Tags of person (e.g. Frontend, Backend) |

-:asterisk: - at least one of the flags must be specified
+:asterisk: - at least one of the flags for email, name, phone, and tags must be specified

 * Edits the person at the specified `PERSON_INDEX`, which refers to the index number shown in the [persons section](#persons-section)